-Innovation Awards Program
+Innovation Award Program

 Innovate and Secure the Future with ASC

-2023 ASC Innovation Award
+2024 ASC Innovation Award

 The ASC Innovation Awards Program is designed to recognize innovation in adhesive and sealant product developments.
 These awards identify significant impact chemistries that contribute to downstream industries unmet needs and advancements in technology.
 The award is intended to foster and encourage innovation across the industry and academia.

-Who Can Submit for 2023?
+Who Can Submit for 2024?

 Raw material suppliers or manufacturers of adhesives and or sealants as well as academia can submit for the award.